kennux/UnityTK/Documentation/Serialization.md

 Deserialization works the same way as Prototypes do, just that you'll need to use the serialization API directly.

+# Serialization

+The UnityTK serialization system can be used to serialize and deserialize arbitrary objects at runtime to any arbitrary format (given, there's a serializer implementation for it).
+A good starting point for working with the unity tk serializer are the unit tests [here](https://github.com/kennux/UnityTK/tree/master/Assets/UnityTK/Code/EditorCode/Tests/Serialization)
+## Attributes

+### UnityTKNonSerialized / System.NonSerialized

+As the name suggests, fields with this attribute will not be serialized at all.
+The UnityTKNonSerialized attribute exists because there can be cases where you want a field serialized by the UnityTK serializer but not the unity editor for example.
+Both will be interpreted the same way.

+### AlwaysSerialized

+This attribute can be used when an object reference field referencing null should be explicitly serialized.
+If this field is not set, the serializer will ignore fields with null as value.

+# XML-Serializer

+This is currently the only serialized UnityTK implements, I don't think unity will ever implement a different serializer but the API should be abstract enough to do so quite easily.

 # Script reference